Wase, Nigeria: Population

-Traditional council
+Traditional Council

-The main tribal groups in the local council are Boghom, (Yankam) Basharawa people ruled by the Rekna, who use the Yankham language, and Jukun ruled by Nkir.
-Emirs are selected by a council of seven kingmakers.
+The main tribal groups in the local council are Fulani, Boghom, Jukun, (Yankam) Basharawa, Hausa, Tarok and Kanuri, among others.
+Emirs in Wase are selected by a council of seven kingmakers.

 The 13th Emir of Wase was Alhaji (Dr.) Haruna Abdullahi Maikano.
 He was nominated three months after the death of his father in September 2001, although this was not confirmed until the following year.

 He was assisted by the Rekna of Bashar, Alh.
 Adamu Idris, in conducting the affairs of the traditional council, who rule in the absence of the emir.

 Haruna Abdullah died in September 2010 at the age of 64.

 Alh Dr Muhammadu Sambo Haruna replaced late Dr Haruna Abdullah as the 14th Emir of Wase with effect from 28 October 2010.

 Political Division

-Administratively, Wase was divided into four districts, namely: Wase district, Bashar, Lamba, and Kadarko.
-Each of these districts is being headed by a district head known as the "Hakimi", while the various towns and villages under each district is being headed by the ward head known as Mai Unguwa.
+Administratively, Wase is divided into four districts, namely: Wase, predominantly inhabited by Fulani, Hausa, Kanuri and other ethnic groups; Bashar, predominantly inhabited by Basharawa; Lamba, predominantly inhabited by Boghom; and Kadarko, predominantly inhabited by Tarok, Tiv, Kwala and Fulani.
+Wase is headed by the Emir and Chairman of the Traditional Council comprising all the hedas of the other traditional rulers of the other three districts.
+Rekna heads Bashar, Lamba is headed by Sarki while Kadarko is headed by Ponzhi Kadarko.
+There are also a sizeable number of Hakimi ineach of the four district while the various towns and villages under each district are being headed by the ward head known as Mai Unguwa.